 For the geeks out there, the Nano X runs on Ledger’s BOLOS operating system and contains two separate chips.
 The STM32WB55 runs the BOLOS system, while private keys are encrypted and transactions signed by the ST33J2M0.

-The encryption on the device is also of a level that hackers are unable to access any data through its bluetooth connection.
-Whilst the advanced features of the Nano X theoretically offer more points of failure from a security perspective, any potential entry points for hackers and malware have been sealed up and the device remains totally secure.
+The encryption on the device is also of a level that hackers cannot access any data through its Bluetooth connection.
+So whilst the advanced features of the Nano X theoretically offer more points of failure from a security perspective, any potential entry points for hackers and malware have been sealed up, and the device remains secure.

 Buying a Ledger Nano X

 Before we get into prices, a word of caution, when buying a Ledger device (or any other hardware wallet), always buy it directly from the manufacturer.
 This is because there have been instances of thieves buying a device and noting down the seed phrase before selling it on.

 They then waited for its new owner to load coins onto it before using the phrase to clear it out.
 For this reason, avoid buying a wallet from eBay, Amazon or any other retailer.
 Instead, go directly to the manufacturer’s website and buy it there.
 It won’t be any more expensive, and if you see cheaper alternatives elsewhere, this should set alarm bells ringing.

 You will also see a holographic strip on the bottom of the device when you remove it from its box for the first time.
 Do not use the device if this is missing, damaged, or showing signs of interference.

 The Nano X is available from Ledger’s website for $149 (£136/€149), this includes VAT.
 Shipping is free, and discounts are available if you buy more than one, or use our 20% discount code or use the code LedgerLive-Bureau at checkout.